Department Information

 Attributes: General Education - Physical Science

-GEO 3315 Geography of Crop Plants 3 Credits
+GEO 3315 Hungry Planet: Global Geographies of Food 3 Credits

 Grading Scheme: Letter Grade

-Studies the biological structure, means of survival, propagation and distribution of plants, with emphasis on their relationship to the culture and diffusion of man throughout the world and his part in their development and improvement.
-(B)
+Studies the biological structure, means of survival, propagation, and distribution of plants, with emphasis on their relationship to the culture and diffusion of humans throughout the world and their part in plant development and improvement.

 Attributes: General Education - Biological Science